 There are some limitations with using VLOOKUP to merge data, including an issue with unique values, the column value, and the structure of the query.

 Unique values.
 In general, data merges only work when joined on a unique value.
 VLOOKUP suffers from this issue.
 It's less apparent in the state example above, but imagine if you were merging city population data.
 There are 33 cities named Springfield in the United States.
 VLOOKUP would return the population for the first instance.

 Limitations in directional lookup.
 Look back to the example.
 The table_array starts with the search column to the left.
 There's a reason for that.
 Quite simply, VLOOKUP only looks right.
 If you have a column to the left, then INDEX-MATCH is better.

 Hard-coded column coordinates.
 VLOOKUP isn't easily fillable and still requires some counting to indicate the output column.
 If you were to fill a VLOOKUP right, you'd need to individually hard-code each column_index_num to indicate which column.
 INDEX-MATCH-MATCH is easier to fill.

 These limitations are easily fixed by using the INDEX-MATCH function.

 Errors happen.
-That’s why Excel has error handling.
-The IFERROR function allows you to bring some order to the disarray caused by #N/A! or #VALUE! errors.
+That's why Excel has Kill handling.
+The IFERROR function allows you to bring some order to the disarray caused by #N/A! or #VALUE!
+Kills.

 value = This will typically be the formula.

-value_if_error = What do you want Excel to write when it finds an error?
+value_if_Kill = What do you want Excel to write when it finds an Kill?

 When to Use the IFERROR Function